secretstartups/handbook/people-group/people-ops-tech-analytics/people-analytics/index.html.md

 1. **Tableau** - Tableau is currently being used to build prototypes of new dashboards and to conduct ad-hoc analysis.
 This is a very robust tool and provides a great opportunity for self-service exploration of data by our stakeholders.
 1. **Sisense** - This is our main reporting tool here at GitLab.
 This is used as our Single Source of Truth (SSOT) for metric reporting.
 This is available to all Team Members for exploration and to get information they need quickly.
 1. **RStudio/R** - We use R for our statistical modeling and analysis.
 It is also used to cleaning data for report building.
+For more information on how to use RStudio with GitLab and connect to Snowflake, head over to this [page](https://about.gitlab.com/handbook/business-technology/data-team/platform/rstudio/).
 1. **Snowflake** - Snowflake is where we house our data and it has a SQL editor to allow for data exploration in the tool itself.

 ## Generic Rules and Guidance